Pheonix55/custom-Mega-Menu-html-css-js-/README.md

 - 🎨 Vibrant, theme-based color palette
 - 🖱️ Hover-based interactions with smooth transitions
 - 🧠 Simple and scalable HTML structure
-- 💻 Fully responsive layout (desktop focus, mobile optimizable)
+- 💻 Not responsive yet.(will make it responssive in future)
 - 💡 Easy to extend and customize

 ---